 - Vatican City

-Countries not expected to benefit from this new Russia electronic visa include the United States, Canada, and the U.K. due to the tense political relationships with Russia.
+Countries not expected to benefit from any of the online visas for Russia include the United States, Canada, and the U.K..

-How to Apply for a E-visa to Visit Russia
+How to Get an E-visa to Visit Russia

 Applying for a Russian eVisa is quick and straightforward.
 Applicants will only need a reliable internet connection in order to complete the application from the comfort of their home.
-The eVisa has made travel arrangements much easier for tourists from all around the world.
+The electronic visa have made travel arrangements much easier for tourists from all around the world.
 No more queueing and long waiting times, but rather a simple online form and only 4 days processing time.

 The eVisa application for Russia will allow travelers to submit all the relevant documentation online and is designed to only take minutes.
 Documents required for the online visa application for Russia include: